 Transmission of know-how

-By reviewing strategic plans, the Executive Committee ensures that efforts in the areas of training and the development of know-how are given the special attention they require.
-The Managing Directors of the subsidiaries and their Human Resources Directors oversee annual performance reviews and establish the objectives for the coming year, particularly in terms of training.
+The executive Committee ensures that training and skills development are given the necessary importance, notably by reviewing strategic plans.
+The executive vice-presidents of the subsidiaries and their human resources directors supervise annual performance reviews and set objectives for the coming year, particularly in terms of training.